Abdelaziz of Morocco: Later life and death

+Abdelaziz was considered as a replacement to Abd al-Hafid after his abdication but he demanded too many concessions to be acceptable.

 In the course of 1919, Hubert Lyautey came to the conclusion that the return of Abdelaziz from his exile in France to Morocco would be desirable as it would remove his appeal as a potential rallying point for rebellion, and subsequently let him come to live in Tangier, by then a city under unsettled status that was part of neither the Spanish or French protectorates.
 Abdelaziz led an active social but mostly nonpolitical life in the city, from 1925 the Tangier International Zone, where he spent much of his time playing golf and lived in various residences including the Villa Al Amana and the Zaharat El-Jebel Palace.
 During the Spanish annexation of Tangier in 1940, he acquiesced insofar as the Moroccan palace authorities called the "makhzen" played a significant role therein.

 Abdelaziz died in Tangier in 1943 and his body was transported to Fes, where he was buried in the royal necropolis of the Moulay Abdallah Mosque.

-Legacy
+Legacy and honours

-Historian Douglas Porch characterized Abdelaziz as curious and kind in his personal relations, but a spoiled and "weak man" who failed to successfully manage foreign influences at the court.
-During his reign he enabled reformers who sought to modernize the kingdom, and personally displayed a high interest in European inventions, but also failed to perform the traditional religious and ceremonial functions as expected of a ruler and thus lost the faith of his own people.
+Historian Douglas Porch characterised Abdelaziz as curious and kind in his personal relationships, but as a spoilt and 'weak man' who failed to manage foreign influences at court successfully.
+During his reign, he supported reformers who sought to modernise the kingdom and displayed a personal interest in European inventions.
+However, he also failed to perform the traditional religious and ceremonial functions expected of a ruler, thus losing the faith of his people.

 He was portrayed by Marc Zuber in the film The Wind and the Lion (1975), a fictional version of the Perdicaris affair.